Does massage help elbow tendonitis?

 We are constantly flexing our elbows (the ultimate repetitive motion) which creates shortening and contraction of tendons and muscles in the arm and forearm.

-Compounding these daily activities with tennis, golf, weight lifting or your sport of choice greatly increases shortening of your soft tissue.
+Compounding these daily activities with tennis, golf, weight lifting or your sport of choice greatly increases the shortening of your soft tissue.

 This tightness may eventually cause damage within the joint, and entrapment of the radial and ulnar nerve.
 The more nerve pain you experience the more the muscles spasm, tightening the joint further.
 Using my specific soft tissue treatment for elbow problems this pain cycle is interrupted and your chronic or acute elbow injury is resolved.